splatlab/squeakr/README.md

 Otherwise, this will be built with std::atomic/std::thread and [SPSCQueue](https://github.com/rigtorp/SPSCQueue) for a lock-free concurrent queue.

+Squeakr also requires `posix_fallocate`, which is not supported on OSX.
+We've provided a platform-specific simulation for it [based on Mozilla's fallocate implementation for compilation on OSX](https://git.reviewboard.kde.org/r/129267/).

 Squeakr currently only supports fastq files.
 If any other file formats are passed as input then it will throw a segmentation fault.